Tintagel's coming down!

-Tintagel Close in Keynsham is a block of 44 three-bedroom maisonettes built in the 1960s.
-Curo is proposing to demolish and redevelop the estate to provide 45 modern and energy-efficient affordable homes for social rent and shared ownership in a well-designed scheme that is integrated and connected with the wider neighbourhood.
+Tintagel Close in Keynsham was a block of 44 three-bedroom maisonettes built in the 1970s.
+Curo is in the process of transforming this site to provide 45 modern and energy-efficient affordable homes for social rent and shared ownership in a well-designed modern green neighbourhood that's better connected to the wider neighbourhood.

-The new homes will be mostly houses rather than flats.
-We will have 18x1-bedroom homes arranged in blocks of three to avoid large blocks like the old Tintagel Close buildings, while the rest of the homes will be houses, ranging from one to four bedrooms.
-35 homes will be available through the Council’s lettings system, HomeChoice, for subsidised social rent – typically 40% below the market rate – while 10 homes will be sold through Shared Ownership.
+The majority of homes will be available through Bath and North East Somerset Council's lettings system, HomeChoice, for subsidised social rent – typically 40% below the market rate – while some others will be sold through Shared Ownership.

 Shared Ownership is a part-rent, part-buy scheme in which the deposit is far less than a buyer would need to purchase a home on the open market.
 This typically supports younger buyers to take their first step on the housing ladder.
 People interested in Shared Ownership can register their interest and check their eligibility at https://www.curo-sales.co.uk/shared-ownership/buying-options/.